ebbe-brandstrup/meteor-1.8-fibers-regression-reproduction/README.md

 # README

-Repo for reproducing issue with allocation bomb of fibers in Meteor 1.7+.
+Meteor 1.8.0.1 repo for reproducing issue with allocation bomb of fibers in Meteor 1.7+.

 ```
 meteor npm install